MICHIGAN SPEECH-LANGUAGE-HEARING ASSOCIATION

 ARTICLE III – EXECUTIVE BOARD AND ADVISORY ASSEMBLY

-The Executive Board is the legally responsible management body and shall exercise general management of the business and operations of the Association, operating in accordance with and administering and implementing the programs and policies established by these Bylaws.
-The actions of the Executive Board shall be reported to the membership at its annual meeting.
+- The Executive Board is the legally responsible management body and shall exercise general management of the business and operations of the Association, operating in accordance with and administering and implementing the programs and policies established by these Bylaws.
+The actions of the Executive Board shall be reported to the membership at the Annual Conference meeting.

-The Advisory Assembly has 16 members including: 10 committee chairs, and 6 members-at-large (appointed by the Executive board).
+- The Advisory Assembly has 18 members including: 12 committee chairs, and 6 members-at-large (appointed by the Executive board).
 Committee Chairs are appointed by the Executive Board for a 2-year term.
 The Advisory Assembly shall assist the Executive Board in addressing concerns of professionals working in various work settings, professional development, continuing education, conference programs, student affairs and members at large.
-In addition, liaisons from the Michigan Speech Language Hearing Foundation (MSHF), Michigan Audiology Coalition (MAC), the 2 ASHA Advisory Council members, and community liaisons with personal interest in the provision of services to individuals with communicative and/or swallowing disorders are invited to attend the combined meeting of the Executive Board/Advisory Assembly.
+In addition, liaisons from the Michigan Speech-Language-Hearing-Foundation (MSHF), Michigan Audiology Coalition (MAC), the 2 ASHA Advisory Council members, and community liaisons with personal interest in the provision of services to individuals with communicative disorders are invited to attend the combined meeting of the Executive Board/Advisory Assembly.

-The Executive Board consists of those officers listed in Article II, Section I.
+The Executive Board consists of those officers listed in Article II, Section 2.

 A quorum of an Executive Board meeting is defined as (5) members present in order to conduct any business that is officially binding.